malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 	- relationship to conscious experience.
 	- caught up in questions about whether consciousness has any functional purpose (Rosenthal, etc)

-References:
-* Benjamin, A.S., Bjork, R.A., Schwartz, B.L.
-(1998).
-The mismeasure of memory: When retrieval fluency is misleading as a metamnemonic index.
-Journal of Experimental Psychology: General, 127 (1), pp. 55-68
-* Carruthers, P., Williams, D. M. (2022).
-Model-free metacognition.
-Cognition, Volume 225, 105117, https://doi.org/10.1016/j.cognition.2022.105117.
-* Clark, A., Karmiloff-Smith, A. (1993).
-The cognizer’s innards: a psychological and philosophical perspective on the development of thought.
-Mind and Language (Mind Lang.)
-8, 487–519
-* Cleeremans, A., Achoui, D., Beauny, A., Keuninckx, L., Martin, J-R., Muñoz-Moldes, S., Vuillaume, L., de Heering, A. (2020).
-Learning to Be Conscious, Trends in Cognitive Sciences, Volume 24, Issue 2, Pages 112-123, https://doi.org/10.1016/j.tics.2019.11.011.
-* Cleeremans, A., Timmermans, B., Pasquali, A. (2007).
-Consciousness and metarepresentation: A computational sketch.
-Neural Networks, Volume 20, Issue 9, Pages 1032-1039,
-* Dunlosky, J., Bjork, R.A.
-(2008).
-Handbook of metamemory and memory, 1st edn.
-East Sussex, UK: Psychology Press.
-* Fernandez-Duque, D., Baird, J.A., Posner, M. I. (2000).
-Executive attention and metacognitive regulation.
-Consciousness and Cognition, 9, 288–307.
-* Fleming, S.M., Huijgen, J., Dolan, R.J.
-(2012b).
-Prefrontal contributions to metacognition in perceptual decision making.
-J. Neurosci., 32 (18), pp. 6117-6125, 10.1523/JNEUROSCI.6489-11.2012
-* Karmiloff-Smith, A. (1992) Beyond Modularity: A Developmental Perspective on Cognitive Science, MIT Press
-* Marković, D., Goschke, T., Kiebel, S.J.
-(2021).
-Meta-control of the exploration-exploitation dilemma emerges from probabilistic inference over a hierarchy of time scales.
-Cognitive, affective & behavioral neuroscience, 21(3), 509–533. https://doi.org/10.3758/s13415-020-00837-x
-* Metcalfe, J., Shimamura, A.P.
-(Eds.).
-(1994).
-Metacognition: Knowing about knowing.
-MIT press.
-* Norman, E. (2020).
-Why Metacognition Is Not Always Helpful.
-Front.
-Psychol.
-11:1537. doi: 10.3389/fpsyg.2020.01537
-* Paris, S.G., & Winograd, P. (1990).
-How metacognition can promote academic learning and instruction.
-In B. F Jones & L., Idol (Eds.), Dimensions of thinking and cognitive instruction (pp. 15-51).
-Hillsdale, NJ: Erlbaum.
-* Peters, F. (2010).
-Consciousness as recursive, spatiotemporal self-location.
-Psychological Research 74, 407–421. https://doi.org/10.1007/s00426-009-0258-7
-* Rosenthal, D. (2012).
-Higher-order awareness, misrepresentation and function.
-Phil.
-Trans.
-R. Soc.
-B 367: pp1424–1438. http://doi.org/10.1098/rstb.2011.0353
-* Timmermans, B., Schilbach, L., Pasquali, A., Cleeremans, A. (2012).
-Higher order thoughts in action: consciousness as a unconscious re-description process.
-Philos.
-Trans.
-R. Soc.
-B 367, 1412–1423
-* Turvey, B.E., Crowder, S. (2017).
-Investigators and the Scientific Method.
-In Turvey, B.E., Crowder, S. (Eds), Forensic Investigations.
-Academic Press.
-Pages 67-90. https://doi.org/10.1016/B978-0-12-800680-1.00004-3.
-* Whitmarsh, S., Oostenveld, R., Almeida, R., Lundqvist, D. (2017).
-Metacognition of attention during tactile discrimination.
-NeuroImage, Volume 147, Pages 121-129.
-* Winkielman, P.,  Schooler, J. (2012).
-Consciousness, metacognition, and the unconscious.
-In Fiske, S.T., Macrae, C.N.
-(Eds), The SAGE Handbook of Social Cognition.
-SAGE Publications Ltd. http://dx.doi.org/10.4135/9781446247631.n4

-References:
-* Cleeremans, A., Achoui, D., Beauny, A., Keuninckx, L., Martin, J-R., Muñoz-Moldes, S., Vuillaume, L., de Heering, A. (2021).
-Do You Need to Be Conscious to Learn to Be Conscious?.
-Trends in Cognitive Sciences, Volume 25, Issue 1, Pages 9-11, ISSN 1364-6613, https://doi.org/10.1016/j.tics.2020.10.002.
-* Fleming, S.M., Dolan, R.J., Frith, C.D.
-(2012a).
-Metacognition: computation, biology and function.
-Phil.
-Trans.
-R. Soc.
-B 367: pp 1280–1286. http://doi.org/10.1098/rstb.2012.0021.
-* Koriat A. (2007).
-Metacognition and consciousness.
-The Cambridge handbook of consciousness (eds , Zelazo P.D., Moscovitch M.& Thompson E.), pp. 289–325.
-Cambridge, UK: Cambridge University Press.
-* Nelson T.O.
-(1996).
-Consciousness and metacognition.
-Am.
-Psychol.
-51, 102–116.doi:10.1037/0003-066X.51.2.102 (http://dx.doi.org/10.1037/0003-066X.51.2.102).
-* Overgaard, M., Kirkeby-Hinrup, A. (2021).
-Is Learning the Cognitive Basis of Consciousness?
-The Moral Implications of SOMA, Trends in Cognitive Sciences, Volume 25, Issue 1, Pages 8-9, ISSN 1364-6613. https://doi.org/10.1016/j.tics.2020.08.004.
-* Rahimian, S. (2021).
-Consciousness in Solitude: Is Social Interaction Really a Necessary Condition?
-Front.
-Psychol.
-12:630922. doi: 10.3389/fpsyg.2021.630922
-* Snodgrass M., Kalaida N.& Winer E. S. (2009).
-Access is mainly a second-order process: SDT models whether phenomenally (first-order) conscious states are accessed by reflectively (second-order) conscious processes.
-Conscious.
-Cogn.
-18, 561–564; discussion 565–567.doi:10.1016/j.concog.2009.01.003

 ## Representation Redescription Theory
 Meta-cognitive studies attempt to divide our cognitive processes into first-order and second-order (Fleming et al, 2012a; Winkielman & Schooler, 2012; Koriat, 2007).
 First-order _behaviour_ is produced by "mindless" sense-action processes, for example merely repeating learned actions for a given sensory perception.
 These are the _habitual_, or _automatized_, behaviours.
 First-order _knowledge_ is gained directly from our experiences.
 In contrast, second-order knowledge is gained by introspecting our own mental processes - it is knowledge _of_ our mental processes.
 In addition, the cognitive processes that result from such second-order knowledge are generally considered to be both _rational_ and _conscious_.

 As stated before, it is very hard in meta-cognitive studies to identify whether a given behaviour is driven by first-order or second-order processes.
 Many of the debates revolve around trying to correlate identified behaviours with whether they were produced habitually or not.
-In fact, I suspect many of the debates are missing a more subtle nuance: that 'first-order or second-order' is orthogonal to 'habitual or rational'.
+In fact, I suspect many of the debates are missing a more subtle nuance: that "first-order versus second-order" orthogonal to "habitual versus rational".

 It is well understood that most action is habitual.
 The nature of habitual actions is that they have been repeated often enough that we have become proficient in them and don't need to actively control their progress - they are automatized.
 This is well accepted for outwardly visible behaviour.
 Likewise it occurs with our mental processes - after sufficient practice on some class of problems we can automatically solve it without "working it out".
 This should be just as possible for second-order assessments of our mental processes.
 But if that is the case, how do we understand the relationship between habitual/rational and first-order/second-order?